viccuad/ansible-configs/README.md

+New incarnation of my dotfiles, plus many more.

+For the dotfiles themselves, look at `playbooks/roles/dotfiles/`.

 # Using it with Vagrant #

 Ansible will use the `vagrant` user to ssh.

-Once you have lxc-net and resolvconf set up for <vm>.lxc, do the usual `vagrant up`, `vagrant provision`, or if you want:
+Once you have lxc-net and resolvconf set up for <container>.lxc, do the usual `vagrant up`, `vagrant provision`, or if you want:

 ```bash